openPMD/openPMD-api/docs/source/analysis/viewer.rst

     ts.slider()

 You can also access the particle and field data as numpy arrays with the methods ``ts.get_field`` and ``ts.get_particle``.
-See the openPMD-viewer tutorials `here <https://github.com/openPMD/openPMD-viewer/tree/master/tutorials>`_ for more info.
+See the openPMD-viewer tutorials `on read-the-docs <https://openpmd-viewer.readthedocs.io>`_ for more info.